mel24ncf/Machine-Learning-Projects/README.md

-# Machine Learning Projects
+# Machine Learning Projects Portfolio

-This is a repository to showcase some of the Machine Learning projects that I have worked on while pursuing an MS in Applied Data Science.
+Welcome to my Machine Learning Projects portfolio!
+This repository showcases a collection of my projects, which includes assignments from my Applied Machine Learning course and personal projects that I have passionately worked on.

-The folder structure is setup in the following way:
+The file structure of this repo follows this diagram:

-* Deep Learning
+├── Deep Learning/
-  * MLP
-  * CNN
-  * RNN
+│   ├── project1/
+│   ├── project2/
+│   ├── ...

-* Supervised Learning
+├── Supervised Learning/
-  * Classification
-  * Regression
+│   ├── project1/
+│   ├── project2/
+│   ├── ...

-* Unsupervised Learning
+├── Unsupervised Learning/
-  * Clustering
-  * PCA

-Folder for branch of ML, subfolder for topic, subfolder for a particular project.
+|   ├── project1/
+|   ├── project2/
+├── README.md

+Each project folder contains files for the data and machine learning code.